mohammedDehairy/MDBrowser/README.md

 forward button so the user can navigate the history ,you can open it for the user for example to like your facebook page, follow on google+ or twitter ,or to simply view web pages on the fly without interrupting your app flow.

-should be compiled with ARC ,Also compatible with iOS 5 , 6 ,And 7
+should be compiled with ARC

 The MIT License (MIT)